Zyban Dosage Guide: How Much to Take and When (With Chart)

 300 mg

-What to Do If You Miss a Dose of Zyban?
+What to Do If You Miss a Dose

-How to Adjust Your Zyban Dose For Certain Medical Conditions
+Adjusting Zyban for Certain Medical Conditions

-Kidney or Liver Impairment
+Kidney or Liver Problems

 History of Seizures or Eating Disorders

-Zyban Overdose and Warnings
+Zyban Overdose and Safety Warnings

-Tips For Taking Zyban Safely
+Tips for Taking Zyban Safely

 • Take Zyban exactly as prescribed by your healthcare provider.

-• Swallow tablets whole; do not crush or chew.
+• Swallow tablets whole; do not crush, chew, or split them.

 Learn More About Zyban Dosage With Doctronic